SparkPost/event-data/README.md

 SparkPost's webhook config page lets us send test payloads to sanity check our setup, so let's do that.
 First we need the URL of our endpoint: `Services > API Gateway > <YOUR STACK NAME> > Stages > Prod > Invoke URL`.
 Also, we need to append the correct `Resource` path, which in this case is `/store_batch`.
-That should look something like:
+That should end up looking something like:

     https://0123456789.execute-api.us-west-2.amazonaws.com/Prod/store_batch

 Log in to your SparkPost account and click `Account > Webhooks > New Webhook`.
-Pick any `Webhook Name`, use the url we found above as the `Target URL`, and `Add Webhook`.
+Pick any `Webhook Name` you like, use the url we found above as the `Target URL`, and `Add Webhook`.
 To send a batch of test data, click the aptly-named `Test` link, then scroll down and click `Send Test Batch`.
 The batch will be sent, and the UI will display the server's response.
 Now remember we're only storing the batch in-band, so there are a couple places we can look for info on what happened.